danialrami/echo-bridge/README.md

    - Added missing unicode.c file with required functions
    - Fixed character conversion functions for file system access

-## Memory Usage

-The implementation uses:
-- 89.83% of FLASH (117736 bytes of 128 KB)
-- 46.28% of SRAM (242636 bytes of 512 KB)

-This is within the constraints of the Daisy Seed board.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - Electrosmith for the Daisy platform